 3:45 - 4:30 pm LLL Philosophy and Attachment Parenting Principles

-Family Perspectives from the Real World: A candid interview with Martha, Bill, Hayden and Peter Sears about their individual experiences in an attachment parenting family through generations.
-Martha, Bill, Hayden and Peter Sears.
+Family Perspectives from the Real World: A candid interview with Martha and Bill Sears about their individual experiences in an attachment parenting family through generations.
+Martha, and Bill Sears.
 Moderated by Janet Jendron, API Board President.

 4:30 - 4:45 pm Wrap Up and Auction Winners

 Conference ends, but the fun doesn't - join us for a concert to benefit Attachment Parenting International!

 7:00 pm Nashville Experience Music Event, 3rd and Lindsley